 Can you ingest bentonite clay?

 Yes, you can.
-We’re not going into detail here since I am trying to focus on bentonite clay for acne, but if you get food grade clay, you can drink it and make a bentonite clay cleanse a few times a year but you have to be consistent to see some results.
+We’re not going into detail here since I am trying to focus on benefits of bentonite clay for skin, but if you get food grade clay, you can drink it and make a bentonite clay cleanse a few times a year but you have to be consistent to see some results.
 The clay helps you detoxify but there may be some side effects which vary from person to person.
 You can read more about how to cleanse your body with bentonite clay internally.

 Bentonite clay detox side effects